emmanouilidisk/emmanouilidisk.github.io/_pages/about.md

 with the higher goal of providing theoretical guarantees for the
 reliable and successful use of machine learning algorithms.
 To achieve this, I enjoy combining my diverse research interests:
-machine learning theory, (multi-agent) optimization, theoretical computer science and game theory.
+machine learning, (multi-agent) optimization, theoretical computer science and game theory.

 Prior, I worked with Professor [Dimitris Fotakis](https://www.softlab.ntua.gr/~fotakis/) and Professor [Pavlos Efraimidis](https://euclid.ee.duth.gr/)
 on the intersection of theoretical computer science and opinion dynamics.